yamil-90/LumenMicroservicesAuthorsApi/README.md

-# Books Api
+# Authors Api

-this is a simple books microservice api, and connects to the authors api using a gateway api
+this is a simple authors microservice api, and connects to the gateway api

-on development, run this in localhost:8001 (you can change this in the env file of the gateway api)
+on development, run this in localhost:8000 (you can change this in the env file of the gateway api)